 A simple majority of the Board Members present (the presiding officer votes only to break a tie) is needed to determine "responsible" or "not-responsible", determine sanctions, or for any other decision of the Board.
+In the case of group hearings, sanctions may be determined on an individual basis.
 All decisions of the Board shall be based on a standard of preponderance of the evidence.